Community Engagement & AI Summit:

 Journey to Create their Own Service Excellence Qualities

-A system wide Service Excellence Initiative.
-We engaged over 160 students, 10% of the staff, administrators, parents, community agencies and other stakeholders to develop their six qualities of Service Excellence.
+We were brought in to the board to consult with the leadership team to create, design and implement a system wide Service Excellence Initiative.
+We engaged over 160 students, almost 300 (10%) of the staff, administrators, parents, community agencies and other stakeholders to develop their six qualities of Service Excellence.

 The wonder of working with clients who truly want to learn and embed their learning into their work and lives.
 After working for almost a year with Upper Canada District School Board to develop their Six Qualities of Service Excellence, staff wanted to learn more about Appreciative Inquiry.
 Over the next two years, more than 300 leaders and staff attended a 2-day workshops.